Instant Delivery

 Is Bereavement Leave Paid?

-Following are some general ideas regarding bereavement leave:
+The following are some general ideas regarding bereavement leave:

 • While some employers include paid bereavement leave as a benefit, others only offer unpaid leave or mandate that workers use their accrued vacation and sick time.

-• Generally, unlike other types of time off like PTO/sick days, most employers do not roll over bereavement leave from one year to the next.
+• Generally, unlike other types of time off, like PTO/sick days, most employers do not roll over bereavement leave from one year to the next.

 Who is Considered Immediate Family for Bereavement Leave?